TuragaLab/snapshotscope/README.md

 What is included:

+* A differentiable simulation of a 3D snapshot microscope.
+* Scripts to recreate experiments from the paper, both using the microscope and using DLMD for computational photography reconstruction.

+What is **not** included:
 * Implementations of FourierNet/FourierUNet architectures from the paper.
-* Scripts to recreate experiments from the paper.
-* The simulation code required to run the experiments.

-What is **not** included:
+This is a dependency for running the experiments, but not for using the simulation.
+If you want to replicate the experiments using the scripts here, you can obtain the FourierNet implementation from [TuragaLab/fouriernet](https://github.com/TuragaLab/fouriernet).
 * This repository does **not** include the data required to run the experiments.
 The data can be obtained from [Figshare](https://figshare.com) (coming soon).

 # Installation